 - Creatinine can be higher in people taking certain medications such as water pills (diuretics) or certain blood pressure medications.

-- If the creatinine is low it usually means that the muscle mass is low.
+- If creatinine is low it usually means that the muscle mass is low.

-Health care professionals use the creatinine to provide an estimate of the glomerular filtration rate (eGFR) which is a calculated measure of kidney function.
-The estimated glomerular filtration rate is a formula based on the creatinine that takes into account age, gender, and ethnicity.
+Health care professionals use the creatinine test to provide an estimate of the glomerular filtration rate (eGFR) which is a calculated measure of kidney function.
+Glomerular filtration rate is estimated based on a formula that uses the creatinine test result and takes into account age, gender, and ethnicity.